The price variable

 Separate Pricing Strategy:

-Example: Tour operators who reserve many hotel rooms or many airplane seats often pay reduced rates for these products
+Tour operators reserving many hotel rooms or airplane seats pay reduced rates.

 New product pricing strategies in the tourism sector